FREQUENTLY ASKED QUESTIONS

 DO YOU HAVE ANY TIPS FOR A FIRST TIME RACER?

 Make sure your bike is in tip-top condition when you arrive on race day, don’t forget your helmet (helmets must be worn at all times both during practice and the race).
 Bring water, tools, a pump and spares.
 Arrive at the race venue with plenty of time so you’re not in a rush to get through race registration, which can get busy.
 Once you’ve signed on you should fix your race number to the front of your bike using the cable ties provided.
 Ideally do one lap of the course at an easy pace before your race – this will get you warmed up and also give you prior warning of any difficult sections.

-Get to the gridding area 15 minutes before the scheduled start of your race and follow the commissaires instructions.
+Get to the gridding area 15 minutes before the scheduled start of your race and follow the instructions given.

 DO YOU OFFER REFUNDS IF I HAVE ENTERED ONLINE

-Yes: we offer partial refunds, (see format and entry fees), of online race entries up to 11:55pm of the Tuesday when online entry closes before the event.
+Yes: we offer partial refunds up to 14 days before the event after that you can transfer your entry to a later date, (see format and entry fees), up to 11:55pm of the Tuesday when online entry closes before the event.
 Once pre-entry has closed there is no more that we can do as funds are committed to pay for the event.

 CAN I PRACTICE ON THE COURSE BEFORE THE EVENT?

 The answer is no, not before race day.
 Most venues we use are private property and often only accessible when we have booked them.